-Sadly, many buildings and venues that played important roles in Carver's history have been lost.
-Certainly fire played a part, as did windstorms, time, the Great Depression, disuse, and decay.
+Sadly, many buildings that played important roles in Carver's history have been lost.
+Certainly fire played a part, as did windstorms, time, and decay.
 But more often they fell to neglect, apathy, politics, and short sightedness.
 Some of those lost:

 Alderman and Hartwell Brickmakers.
 In May 1859 Joseph W. Hartwell graded grounds for a new Carver brickyard and employed a large number experienced workmen to make bricks from a clay bed of quantity and quality.
-Just where his brickyard was located is not known, but perhaps near Carver Creek or the Minnesota River In July, 1859 J. W. Hartwell lost a yoke of oxen, which drowned in the river, just a few months after losing a valuable horse.
+Just where the brickyard was located is not known, but perhaps near Carver Creek or the Minnesota River In July, 1859 J. W. Hartwell lost a yoke of oxen, drowned in the river, just a few monhs after losing a valuable horse.
 On Aug.
 3, 1859 the Carver County Democrat newspaper in Carver reported that Hartwell had fired a kiln of 80,000 bricks called "equal in quality to the Milwaukee brick".
 Sometime by May 1862 Harwell had taken on a partner or investor, a certain Alderman, who may never have lived in Carver.

-Andrew Ahlin Brickvards.
-Owned by Anders (Andrew) Ahlin Sr. and by his son Andrew P. (A.P.)
-Ahlin, both Swedish immigrants, its two brickyards were located along County Road #40 (Main Street West) on the north side of Carver Creek, about 2/3 of a mile southwest of downtown Carver.
+Andrew Ahlin Brickyards.
+Owned by Andrew P. Ahlin, a Swedish immigrant, two brickyards were located along County Road #40 (Main Street West) on the north side of Carver Creek, about 2/3 of a mile southwest of downtown Carver.
 At least one of the brickyards was in the area of 1308 Main Street West.
-Ahlin was one of the Carver Swedish brickmakers who produced local buff-colored brick for the local and export markets.
+Ahlin was on of the Carver Swedish brickmakers who produced local buff-colored brick for the local and export markets.

-The exact years of operation of the Ahlin Brickyards are not known, but the oldest of the two brickyards, dating from 1871, was worked for about 10 years, with its clay requiring no tempering sand.
+The exact years of operation of the Ahlin Brickyards are not known, but the oldest of the two brickyards was worked for about 10 years, with its clay requiring no tempering sand.
 The height of its clay bed was estimated to be 70-105 feet above the Minnesota River.
-The second Ahlin brickyard opened in 1879, some 200 yards northeast of the first brick yard and lying some 40 feet above the river, with more usable clay in the hillside above.
+The second Ahlin brickyard opened in 1879, some 200 yeards northeast of the first brick yard and lying some 40 feet above the river, with more usable clay in the hillside above.
 Production was then from one to one and a half million quality yellow bricks per year.
 In 1885 the Minneapolis Tribune newspaper noted that Ahlin & Sons produced the best white brick in Minnesota, which "is much used for vaneering purposes and extensively in public contracts in Minneapolis and St. Paul".
-In 1888 the brickyard took delivery of a large brickmaking machine.
 Much of the Carver yellow clay used for brick production occurred 50-90 feet above the Minnesota River and was in a stratum 30-40 feet thick and overlain and underlain by sand, all deposited during the retreat of the last ice sheet during the most recent period of glaciation.

-Andrew (Anders) Peter Ahlin was born in Västra Götland, Sweden Dec.19, 1852, the son of Anders (1823-1900) and Johanna (Veg) (1820-1901) Ahlin.
+Andrew (Anders) P. Ahlin was born in Västergötland, Sweden Dec.
+19, 1852, the son of Anders (1823-1900) and Johanna (Veg) (1820-1901) Ahlin.
 He attended public school in Sweden for 6 months before coming to America with his parents on Sept.
 1, 1864 at the age of 11.
-He lived in Minnesota beginning in 1865 and worked as a blacksmith until 1871 when he became involved in the brick making business, a business with which he was involved until 1900.
-At the height of the Ahlin brickmaking business 28 men and 4 boys were employed.
-The men made \$1.50 to \$1.75 per day; the boys made \$1 per day.
-During its operation the company sold thousands of bricks to the Minneapolis-St. Louis Railroad.
+He lived in Minnesota beginning in 1865 and worked as a blacksmith until 1871 when he became involved in the brick making business, a business he was involved with until 1900.